MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 - Mufida:
   * github readme.md
-  * Unique value Validation on all tables
+  * Unique value Validation
   * Pagination
   * User Authentication and registration
   * CRUD operation on Truck table
   * `home.blade.php` page
-  * Automatically update truck number on `package/create.blade.php`'s dropdown list
+  * Automatically update truck number on `package/create.blade.php`'s dropdown list everytime a new truck data is created
-  * Automatically update truck number on `postman/create.blade.php`'s dropdown list
   * if else checks to display 'ASSIGNED' / 'NOT ASSIGNED' message on `postman/index.blade.php` and `postman/show.blade.php`
   * Function inside `package/create.blade.php` file to show truck_number which quantity is less than 50 and not showing truck_number which quantity is already 50.
   * Update total Quantity on `Truck/index.blade.php` everytime a new package is assigned to a specific truck.